sorlok/FF5ReSprite/README.md

 Graphics changes (and NPC name changes) should take effect at any time.
 (If you wanted to change your party members names after they join, you'd have to edit your save files --this is possible, but it's outside the scope of this project.)

-TODO: confirm NPC names do change whenever.
+**Note on Sprite Changes**: This program ONLY changes the map sprites for each character; it does not touch the battle sprites.
+It would be pretty easy to extend this tool to modify battle sprites too, but I'd need 22 jobs X 6 WGRPG friends X 12 animation frames == way too much time/money for the end result.
+If you want to do a total conversion mod for your FF5 friend group, more power to you!

 # Custom Graphics
 This mod allows you to add your own custom sprites to the drop-down menus!
 Here's how to do that:
-* Make a copy of the "Custom_Template.png" file here: https://github.com/sorlok/FF5ReSprite/blob/main/Custom_Template.png ** ...call it "Custom_Bob.png" if you are making a sprite for "Bob", and put it into the "sprites" folder.
+* Make a copy of the "Custom_Template.png" file here: https://github.com/sorlok/FF5ReSprite/blob/main/Custom_Template.png
+  * ...call it "Custom_Bob.png" if you are making a sprite for "Bob", and put it into the "sprites" folder.
 * Edit your "Custom_Bob.png" file, and put a 16x16 sprite in each of the designated areas.
 I've put the in-game name of the "action" for each sprite, so "HandsUp_00", for example, is the first frame in the raised-hand animation.
-** If you're not sure what each "action" means, look at the existing sprites for inspiration (Andrew Sprite sheet.png, Josh Sprite sheet.png, etc.)
+  * If you're not sure what each "action" means, look at the existing sprites for inspiration (Andrew Sprite sheet.png, Josh Sprite sheet.png, etc.)
 * Now restart the "FF5_MultiTool.exe" program --you should now see your custom sprite "Bob" in the drop-down list for each character or NPC!

 # Manual UnInstall

-TODO: explain
+If you ever get the program into a **really** weird state, you can **manually** uninstall everything via the following steps.
+Note that this should rarely be necessary --most of the time, you can just click the "UnInstall" button from the MultiTool app.
+1. Right-click on FF5 in Steam, and choose "Properties...", then click "Installed Files" in the window that opens.
+2. Click on "Browse..." and Windows will open a File Explorer window showing you various FF5-related files and folders, including "FINAL FANTASY V.exe".
+3. Delete ALL of the files shown in that folder.
+This includes the "FINAL FANTASY V.exe" file, the "FINAL FANTASY V_Data" folder, and others.
+(Don't worry, your save files are NOT stored here.)
+4. Back in Steam, right-click on FF5 and choose "Properties...", then "Installed Files" again.
+Now, click "Verify integrity of game files".
+Steam will scan the folder you just deleted and re-download all of the necessary FF5 files.

 # Steam Directory Not Found?

-TODO: Custom steam dir
+If you have installed Steam into a non-default directory, the MultiTool may complain that it can't find your Steam installation of FF5.
+If that happens, just click the "Choose..." button at the top of the screen and browse to the folder where you installed FF5.

 # Disclaimer